Colleges of the University of Oxford: Monastic halls

 The first academic houses were monastic halls.
 Of the dozens established during the 12th–15th centuries, none survived the Reformation.
 The modern Dominican permanent private hall of Blackfriars (1921) is a descendant of the original (1221), and is sometimes described as heir to the oldest tradition of teaching in Oxford.

 Academic halls

 As the university took shape, friction between the hundreds of students living where and how they pleased led to a decree that all undergraduates would have to reside in approved halls.

 What eventually put an end to the medieval halls was the emergence of colleges.
 Often generously endowed and with permanent teaching staff, the colleges were originally the preserve of graduate students.
 However, once they began accepting fee-paying undergraduates in the 14th century, the halls' days were numbered.
 Of the hundreds of Aularian houses (from the Latin for "hall") that sprang up, only St Edmund Hall (c.
 1225) remains.

 Colleges

-The oldest colleges are University College, Balliol, and Merton, established between 1249 and 1264, although there is some dispute over the exact order and precisely when each began teaching.
+The oldest colleges are University College, Balliol, and Merton, established between 1249 and 1264, although there is some dispute over the exact order and precisely when each began taking students.
 The fourth oldest college is Exeter, founded in 1314, and the fifth is Oriel, founded in 1326.